 Like a Restatement, the common law is not static.
 But for both a Restatement and the common law the change is accretional.
 Wild swings are inconsistent with the work of both a common-law judge and a Restatement.
 And while views of which competing rules lead to more desirable outcomes should play a role in both inquiries, the choices generally are constrained by the need to find support in sources of law.

 So, with this clarification of the nature of our own work under our belts, the ALI’s important work process clarifying the law can continue to move forward.

 Richard L. Revesz

-Richard L. Revesz is the AnBryce Professor of Law and Dean Emeritus at NYU School of Law.
+Richard L. Revesz is the AnBryce Professor of Law and Dean Emeritus at the New York University School of Law.
 He is one of the nation’s leading voices in the fields of environmental and regulatory law and policy.
 His work focuses on the use of cost-benefit analysis in administrative regulation, federalism and environmental regulation, design of liability regimes for environmental protection, and positive political economy analysis of environmental regulation.
 Director Revesz serves as Faculty Director of NYU Law’s Institute for Policy Integrity, a non-partisan think tank dedicated to improving the quality of government decisionmaking.
 He served as Director of The American Law Institute from 2014 to 2023.